Khushipatil23/Plant_disease_detector/README.md

 **2] Data Augmentation**
 The ImageDataGenerator from Keras is used to augment the image data, which helps in:

-Reducing overfitting
+Reducing overfitting,

-Improving model generalization
+Improving model generalization,
 Increasing the diversity of the training dataset